Healthy Places Nash and Edgecombe Counties

 Nash and Edgecombe Counties are located in eastern North Carolina between Raleigh and the Outer Banks.
 The two communities, often called the Twin Counties, are united by the shared city of Rocky Mount.
 Rocky Mount, which sits on the Tar River, was first built as a destination to mill cotton and later grew into an important tobacco market.

-Implementing a farm-to-child care model in 15 centers that predominantly serve families with low incomes to increase the amount of healthy, local food served at these sites.
+- Implementing a farm-to-childcare model in 15 childcare centers that predominantly serve families with low incomes.

 Adverse childhood experiences.

-Supporting community-based research and education efforts that engage residents in the process to better understand and build awareness of adverse childhood experiences.
+- Supporting community-based research and education efforts that engage residents in the process to better and understand and grow awareness of adverse childhood experiences.

-Collecting and analyzing data and measuring progress to address substance misuse.
+- Collecting and analyzing data and measuring progress.